 Application text (approx. 2 pages)

-Your text should provide a concise but informative description of your project.
-Please keep the language simple since members of the Ethics Committee come from different scientific fields and are not necessarily experts in your discipline.
-Especially experiments involving human test subjects should be described in detail.
-This short application text, about two pages long, should depict:
+Your text should provide a concise but informative description of your project (basic rationale and approach chosen); usually half a page will be sufficient.
+Please keep the language simple, since members of the Ethics Committee come from different scientific fields and are not necessarily experts in your discipline.
+The following issues/items should be addressed briefly under separate subheadings:

-- which methods or technical devices will be used,
+- which methods, technical devices, psychotherapy approaches, etc. will be used,

 - how exactly data protection requirements will be fulfilled,

-- and, based on the given information, summarise why the Ethics Committee is being consulted for approval of this research project.
+- based on the given information, summarise briefly why the Ethics Committee is being consulted for approval of this research project

 Applicant’s Curriculum Vitae